andr3w6826/power-outage-analysis/README.md

 - **Causes of 2000-2016 Outages**

     Key Observations:
-    - More than half of all outages were caused by severe weather, suggesting that storm mitigation and climate durability should be a top priority for utility companies
+    - More than half of all outages were caused by severe weather, suggesting that storm mitigation and climate durability should be a top priority for utility companies .
-    - While intentional attacks are less frequent than weather events, it is still the second largest category and should be taken seriously
+    - While intentional attacks are less frequent than weather events, it is still the second largest category and should be taken seriously.
     - Notably, equipment failure is surprisingly low, suggesting that the grid itself is usually well maintained.

 <iframe